NU-CEM/Group_wiki/Software/GPUMD_NEP/README.md

 ## FHI-aims total energies for training a NEP model, and comparison with NEP output

 NEP requires formation energies which are not automatically printed in the outfiles for fhi-aims.
 To convert from total energy to formation energy there is a script.
 CAUTION this is a hacky script which will overwrite your outfile, so use it on a copy!!
 This only works with ASE prior to June 2024.
-This is open source software, baby.
+Oh yes, it only for Ba-Zr-S. This is open source software, baby.

 ## Calculating total energies and forces using an existing NEP model